rackerlabs/docs-cloud-dns/rst/dev-guide/api-operations/methods/post-create-domain-v1.0-account-domains.rst

 The following examples show the Create domains requests:

 .. note::
    The following examples show the initial 202 Accepted response for the asynchronous call and indicate that the task has been accepted for processing.
+Refer to
+   :rax-devdocs:`Synchronous and asynchronous responses
+   <cloud-dns/v1/developer-guide/#document-general-api-info/synchronous-and-asynchronous-responses>`
+   for a description of how the asynchronous call works.
+   See
-Refer to `Synchronous and Asynchronous Responses <http://docs.rackspace.com/cdns/api/v1.0/cdns-devguide/content/sync_asynch_responses.html>`__ for a description of how the asynchronous call works.
-Also see `http://docs.rackspace.com/cdns/api/v1.0/cdns-getting-started/content/Create_Domain.html <http://docs.rackspace.com/cdns/api/v1.0/cdns-getting-started/content/Create_Domain.html>`__ for a detailed example of processing the Create domain call, including the final successful responses for create domain.
+   <http://docs.rackspace.com/cdns/api/v1.0/cdns-getting-started/content/Create_Domain.html>`__ for a detailed example of processing the Create domain call, including the final successful responses for create domain.